roiguri/My-Cook-Book/README.md

 # My Cook Book
 This is a my first web project.

-Created for practicing basic html, css and js.
+The project contains working with plain css and java script, working with firebase authentication, firestore and firebase storage.

+This project was created for learning purposes therfore involves different methods/technics for different parts of the website and currently does not follow a uniform design.

+Future plans involves using a framework (react/angular), and adding tests.

-Future plans can be found on docs/project-tracking.md
+Future feature plans can be found on docs/project-tracking.md